Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 2. Program of All-Inclusive Care for the Elderly (PACE)

 Florida residents who are age 55 or older and have MEDS-AD can cover their medical, social service and long-term care needs with one comprehensive plan and delivery system using the Program of All-Inclusive Care for the Elderly (PACE).
 PACE program participants are required to need a Nursing Facility Level of Care, but they must live in the community.
 Florida’s PACE programs can be used by people who are “dual eligible” for Medicaid and Medicare, and they will coordinate the care and benefits from those two programs into one plan.
 PACE also administers vision and dental care, and PACE day centers provide meals, social activities, exercise programs and regular health checkups and services to program participants.
-Florida’s PACE programs are located in Fort Meyers (Hope PACE), Hialeah (Mount Sinai Eldercare), West Palm Beach (Palm Beach PACE), Jacksonville (the PACE Place), Miami (Florida PACE Centers, Inc.), Tampa (Empath LIFE) and Pinellas Park (Suncoast PACE, Inc.).
+Florida’s PACE programs are located in Fort Meyers (Hope PACE), Hialeah (Mount Sinai Eldercare), West Palm Beach (Palm Beach PACE), Jacksonville (The PACE Place), Miami (Florida PACE Centers, Inc.), Orlando (InnovAge Florida PACE – Orlando), Tampa (Empath LIFE and InnovAge Florida PACE – Tampa), Pensacola (Trinity Health PACE of Pensacola), Pinellas Park (Suncoast PACE, Inc.) and West Palm Beach (Palm Beach PACE).
 To learn more about PACE, click here.

 Eligibility Criteria For Florida Medicaid Long Term Care Programs